NPalopoli/collaborative-science-for-librarians/episodes/open-science.md

 Some institutions or governments in low to middle-income countries do not have established policies or frameworks supportive of open science.
 The lack of a conducive environment or encouragement from the authorities can impede the integration of open practices.

-Addressing these barriers necessitates concerted efforts from the global scientific community, including providing financial support, improving digital infrastructure, offering training programs, promoting multilingualism, and advocating for policies that facilitate open science adoption in all regions.
+Addressing these barriers requires a collective effort from the global scientific community, encompassing financial support, enhancements in digital infrastructure, the implementation of training programs, the promotion of multilingualism, and the advocacy for policies that facilitate the adoption of open science worldwide.